wheredoesyourmindgo/serenity-qmk/users/wheredoesyourmindgo/readme.md

 -   (macOS) Double left control tap hides active window and mutes volume.
 Left control is greedy in regard to interruption.
 -   (macOS) An additional shortcut within the Higher layer on the "b" key doubles as a word, line, all select when single, double, and triple tapped respectively.
 This text select expansion functionality is reminiscent to how double, triple, and quadruple mouse clicks behaves (note - line select via double tap may not work as intended on lines that soft wrap).
 -   (macOS) Additional Layer for alternate OS movements.
 The Lower layer can be shifted using left shift hold (right shift will activate capslock), activating Lower-alt layer.
 The Lower-alt layer replaces arrow keys with OS back button (commonly used in web browsers and Finder), Finder Navigate elect folder shortcut, Finder Navigate Parent Folder shortcut, and OS forward button (again, commonly used with web browsers and Finder).
 The Page Down and Page Up shortcuts are replaced with Zoom In and Zoom Out.
 The Home shortcut is replaced with Zoom Reset.
--   (macOS) Additional Layer for OS shortcuts, activated with escape key press and hold.
+-   (macOS) Additional Layer for macOS shortcuts, activated with escape key-press and hold.
 See keymap.c
--   (macOS) Additional Layer for Window Management shortcuts using [Rectangle](https://rectangleapp.com/), activated with space keypress on the OS_layer.
-Revert back to Base_layer using "esc" key.
-See keymap.c
+-   (macOS) Window Tiling/Management shortcuts using [Amethyst](https://ianyh.com/amethyst/)
+& [Rectangle](https://rectangleapp.com/) on the Higher layer.
+See [Reference](#WindowMgtRef) below for additional info.
 -   (macOS) Shortcuts for quick access to word & line backspace and word & line delete forward.
 These are activated from Lower, Lowest, Higher, and Highest layers, respectively.
 For convenience, the word delete will not trigger when entering numbers in Lower layer, which is ideal for using backspace within Lower layer (the side effect is that words that end with a number can't be word-deleted until Lower hold is released and held again).
 -   (macOS) Hold the Menu key (KC_MENU) while holding down the function key.
 This can be enabled by building firmware with 'MENU_FUNCTION=yes' option.
 The Menu keycode is not used by MacOS, but it will register, so it can be converted to something else such as the Function "fn" key via a Karabiner-Elements rule which will enable further customization via Karabiner-Elements with additional rules.